-As shown in Table 1, samples were analyzed for one or more of the following: total mercury, selenium, chlordanes, DDTs, dieldrin, PBDEs (7 congeners), and PCBs (54 congeners)3.
-Among the chemicals analyzed in fish tissue samples from Lake Webb, only mercury levels were sufficiently high to impact consumption advice.
+As shown in Table 1, samples were analyzed for one or more of the following: total mercury, selenium, chlordanes, DDTs, dieldrin, PBDEs (7 congeners), and PCBs (54 congeners).5 Among the chemicals analyzed in fish tissue samples from Collins Lake, only mercury levels were sufficiently high to impact consumption advice.

-All fish samples were prepared as skinless fillets, except for Inland Silverside, which were analyzed as whole bodies.
-Samples were analyzed as individual fish or composites.
+All fish samples were prepared as skinless fillets, and samples were analyzed as individual fish or composites.

-For this advisory, OEHHA used the weighted (by the number of individual fish) arithmetic mean (average) of the chemical concentrations (in wet weight) for each fish species to estimate average human exposure.
+For this advisory, OEHHA used the weighted (by the number of individual fish) average (arithmetic mean) of the chemical concentrations (in wet weight) for each fish species to estimate average human exposure.